Students request to walk in a ceremony before they actually graduate for a variety of reasons:

 - Students must apply to graduate for the term when they will meet their degree requirements to officially graduate.
 If a student applies for the wrong term, he/she will have to re-apply for the correct term and will be charged an additional graduation application fee.

-- As long as a student applies to walk early by the undergraduate application deadline, his/her name will be printed in the program book.
-The Spring 2020 deadline to be listed in the program is March 16.
+- As long as a student applies to walk early by the undergraduate application deadline (Monday, March 22), his/her name will be printed in the program book.

 - Students who walk early will participate in the ceremony the exact same way graduating students do.
 Ceremony information posted for graduates also applies to walk early students.
-Students who walk early are responsible for purchasing proper regalia and arriving at the ceremony line up location on time.
+Students who walk early are responsible for purchasing proper regalia and arriving at the ceremony on time.

 - If a walk early student is present at the ceremony, his/her name will be called.
 There is no need to confirm this prior to the ceremony.
 Once the student receives an email with an approval to walk early, no other action is necessary.